2025 Ohio Education

 Ohio student characteristics table

-Source: Ohio DEW, Advanced Reports (2022-23).
-Note: Public school enrollment statistics include traditional district, public charter, and independent STEM school students, but do not include students attending joint-vocational districts and educational service centers, pupils attending non-public schools, or home schooled students.
+Source: Ohio DEW, Advanced Reports (2023-24).
+Note: Public school enrollment statistics include traditional district, public charter, and independent STEM school students, but do not include students attending joint-vocational districts and educational service centers, pupils attending nonpublic schools, or home schooled students.
 More information about those enrollments are found in the “School Options” section.

-Public School Enrollment by Grade Level Ohio has roughly 100,000 to 130,000 public school students per grade level.
+Public School Enrollment by Grade Level Ohio has approximately 100,000 to 130,000 public school students per grade level.

 Ohio students grade level table

-Source: Ohio DEW, Advanced Reports (2005-06 to 2022-23).
-Note: The percentages refer to the percent change from 2006 to 2023.
+Source: Ohio DEW, Advanced Reports (2005-06 to 2023-24).
+Pre-2020 enrollment data are not presently available in Advanced Reports, but were pulled from the database for prior editions of Ohio Education by the Numbers.
+Note: The percentages refer to the percent change from 2006 to 2024.
 The chart displays the spring part of the school year, a convention often used in this guide.

-Public School Enrollment Trends Since 2005-06, public school enrollment has increased significantly among Hispanic, multiracial, and Asian/Pacific Islander students.
+Public School Enrollment Trends Since 2005-06, Hispanic student enrollment has more than tripled, while multiracial and Asian/Pacific Islander student enrollments have more than doubled.

 Public School Enrollment Trends by Selected Characteristics Since 2005-06, English learner enrollment has more than doubled, while the number of students with disabilities has slightly increased.
-The number of students identified as gifted has declined.
+The number of students identified as gifted has declined by 21 percent.

 Ohio Students poverty and economic disadvantage chart